luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 ```

 **Use -o as the option:**
 It prints only the matched parts of a matching line, with each such part on a separate output line.
 It is useful to find the certain files with the same reason as -l I wrote above.
-I think the matched parts printed may increase the clarity when using grep with multiple keywords.
+I think the matched parts printed may increase the clarity when using grep multiple times with different keywords.
 ```
 $ grep -o "world" biomed/*.txt
 biomed/1471-2091-2-12.txt:world